William Grinfield: Death

-Some time after the capture of Berbice Grinfield returned to Barbados from Georgetown.
+Grinfield returned to Barbados from Georgetown in late September.
 Throughout this time sickness had been rife in Grinfield's force, with around 700 men having died.
-Grinfield was not immune to this, and at Barbados he was attacked by a bout of yellow fever, of which his wife died on 16 October and he on 19 October, aged 58.
+Grinfield was not immune to this, and at Barbados he was attacked by a bout of yellow fever, of which his wife died on 16 October and he on 19 October, having been delirious for several days, aged 58.
 Grinfield was replaced as Commander-in-Chief by Major-General Sir Charles Green who went on with Hood to capture Suriname in 1804.
 Grinfield left almost everything in his will to his younger brother Thomas (died 1824), a clergyman in Bristol.